oikos-cash/oikos-docs-bsc/content/contracts/FeePool.md

 ### `appendVestingEntry`

-Allows the contract owner to escrow SNX rewards for particular accounts.
+Allows the contract owner to escrow OKS rewards for particular accounts.
 The rewards are escrowed for one year.

-The SNX is deposited into the [`RewardEscrow`](RewardEscrow.md) contract from the sender using the ERC20 transferFrom function.
+The OKS is deposited into the [`RewardEscrow`](RewardEscrow.md) contract from the sender using the ERC20 transferFrom function.
 The tokens are then escrowed on behalf of the targeted account with [`RewardEscrow.appendVestingEntry`](RewardEscrow.md#appendvestingentry).

 ??? example "Details"